fmalina/revisions-blocl/activism/occupy.md

 the general population and beneficial to a very small sector.
 And that’s not accidental.

-These things don’t happen by the laws of nature or by principles of economics, to the extent they exist.
+These things don't happen by the laws of nature or by principles of economics, to the extent they exist.
 They’re choices.
 And they are choices made by the wealthy and powerful elements to create a society that answers to their needs.